 - Spiralized Zucchini

 I’ve been a fan of the zucchini noodle for forever.
 Or at least since I first tried them…like a year ago.
 Now I’ve been serving these tasty noodles in a number of favorite recipes.

-Why You’ll Love Vegan Pad Thai Zucchini Noodles
+The Best Vegan Pad Thai Zucchini Noodles

 If all you’ve ever had is wheat-based noodles, I have some good news for you.
-Zucchini noodles are a nice, healthy replacement.
+Zucchini noodles are a nice, healthful replacement.
 I love having a gluten-free noodle that’s naturally low in carbs and high in plant-based nutrients.

 Do you see what I’m talking about?
 These 10-Minute Vegan Pad Thai Zucchini Noodles delivers lots of delicious healthiness…fast!

 I completely agree with Sheryl Crow that a change will do you good.
 Look.
 I love this recipe exactly the way it is.
 That’s why I’m sharing it with you!
 But I’m all for changing things up.

 That means you might want to make some adaptions so this recipe will be your favorite too!
 If you need some ideas to get you going, I can help with that.
 I haven’t seen a recipe yet that I wouldn’t like to tweak, even my own!
 Here are some ways I would change up this 10-Minute Vegan Pad Thai Zucchini Noodles recipe: